 The washing machine also uses a lot of energy.
 Don’t try to do a wash for one or two items of clothing.
 In that case it might be better wash it by hand.
-In addition, it’s wise not to wash at 60 degrees as it requires a lot more energy.
+In addition, it’s wise not to wash at 60 degrees as it requires a lot more energy and money.
 Washing at 40 degrees works just as well and consumes a lot less energy.
 Heating up takes a lot less time as well.

 If you have a device that uses a transformer, make sure this plug is also out of the socket.
 Even if you’ve turned it off.
 The transformer still uses energy.

 It is wise to keep an eye on the energy offers of energy suppliers.
 They often offer a neat welcome discount or gift when sealing the deal.
 You can use the comparator to see current prices and cashbacks, allowing you to immediately find the best energy supplier.